Rokaport/Rokaport/README.md

 Features

-About Me: A brief introduction highlighting my background, skills, and interests.
+Home: A brief introduction highlighting my background, skills, and interests.

+SDG FEATURED: A brief explanation of why I choose this SDG.

-Projects: A showcase of my completed and ongoing projects, including descriptions, technologies used, and live/demo links.
+Showcase: showcase of my completed and ongoing projects, including descriptions, technologies used, and live/demo links.

 Skills: A section listing my technical and creative skills.

-Resume: Downloadable or viewable version of my resume.

 Contact: A form or links to connect with me via email and social media platforms.